amirkhaki/gold-digger/README.md

 ### Arguments

 *   `--initial-papers`: A list of initial paper IDs to start the snowballing from.
 These can be Semantic Scholar Paper IDs, DOIs, or arXiv IDs.
-(Required)
+(Required, unless using `--convert-to-bibtex`)
 *   `--output-file`: The file to save the results to.
 (Default: `snowball_results.json`)
+*   `--output-format`: The format to save the results in.
+(Choices: `json`, `bibtex`; Default: `json`)
 *   `--cache-file`: The file to use for caching Semantic Scholar API responses.
 (Default: `semantic_scholar_cache.json`)
 *   `--batch-size`: The maximum number of papers to fetch in a single batch from Semantic Scholar.
 (Default: 10)
 *   `--llm-batch-size`: The maximum number of papers to process in a single batch with the LLM filter.
 (Default: 5)
+*   `--retry-on-400`: The number of times to retry on HTTP 400 errors.
+(Default: 0)
 *   `--llm-provider`: The LLM provider to use for the `llm` filter.
 (Choices: `gemini-api`, `gemini-cli`; Default: `gemini-api`)
 *   `--gemini-cli-path`: The path to the `gemini-cli` executable.
 (Default: `gemini`)
 *   `--filter`: A filter to apply to the papers.
 This argument can be used multiple times.
-(Required)
+(Required, unless using `--convert-to-bibtex`)
+*   `--convert-to-bibtex`: Convert an existing JSON results file to BibTeX format.
+When this option is used, no snowballing is performed.

 ## Filters